Amazing Things to Do on your Winter Getaway to Margaret River

 If you are looking for a winter getaway, The Margaret River Region is one of the best places in Western Australia.
 While its stunning beaches make the South West a popular tourist destination in the summer, the region has plenty of unforgettable experiences on offer during the cooler months.

-We love visiting this area throughout the year, but there is something so special about Margaret River during the winter.
+We love visiting this area throughout the year, but there is something so special about heading down south during the winter.
 Usually crowded and busy during the summer holidays, winter in Margaret River really is the best getaway.
 Even though the weather is colder, there are still so many things to do in the area that the whole family will enjoy!

 This post was originally published in 2019 but has since been updated.